-If the condition is caused by a tumor, it is first treated with medications such as:
+If the condition is caused by a tumor, it is first treated with medications.

 Medication may not always work.
-In this case, surgery may be needed.
-If a tumor is involved it will be removed.
-Part or all of the gland may be removed as well.
+In this case, surgery can remove the tumor and all or part of the gland.

 Hormone Replacement Therapy

-When the target hormone levels are inadequate, they must be replaced.
-In most cases, therapy does not replace the hormones that the pituitary gland produces.
-Instead, the hormones of the other target glands that it stimulates are replaced.
-Examples include:
+In most cases, therapy does not replace the hormones that the pituitary gland produces, but the hormones of the glands regulated by the pituitary.

 MAKE AN APPOINTMENT